kasulani/go-fundi/README.md

         files:
           - name: domain.go
 ```

 When you execute the command below, you will only have directories and empty files created.

 ```bash
 $ fundi generate -f /path/to/yaml/file.yaml
 ```

-## Roadmap

-See the [open issues](https://github.com/kasulani/go-fundi/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->

 ## Contributing

 We welcome contributions from the community!
-If you would like to contribute to **Fundi**, please follow these guidelines:
+If you would like to contribute to **Fundi**, please follow these
+guidelines:

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b minor/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin minor/AmazingFeature`)
 5. Open a Pull Request

 Before submitting a pull request, please ensure that your code adheres to the following guidelines: